zoechbauer/z-control-qr-code-generator/docs/README.md

 - **dev-and-test/**
   Development and testing documentation, guides, and notes.
+    - **Samsung_Galaxy_J5_Android9/**
+      Screenshots are included here that document the different behavior on older phones with smaller displays.

 - **upload-to-google-playstore/**
   All documents, checklists, and assets related to deploying the app to the Google Play Store.